 Sitting at 7,200 feet, Pebble Creek is the highest elevation you can hike to from Paradise.
 You can technically keep going beyond Pebble Creek, but you head directly into the Muir Snowfield and eventually Camp Muir (base camp for most climbers who try to tackle Mount Rainier).
-Along the Pebble Creek Trail, you pass several climbers who are either making their way to the summit or several who just summited and are heading back down to Paradise.
+Along the trail, you pass climbers making their way to the summit or who summited and are heading back down.

 The Pebble Creek hike gives you some of the most spectacular views of Mount Rainier you’ll ever see.
 The trail puts you directly on the mountain.
-You get so close to Mount Rainier that you can hear the thundering claps of rock and ice fall on the higher peaks.
+You get so close to Mount Rainier you hear the claps of rock and ice falling on the higher peaks.
 It’s the closest I ever remembering being to the mountain and I’ll never forget it.
 I wanted to snap another stunning picture every step of the way.

 If that’s not enough for you, there are also incredible views heading back down from Pebble Creek (it’s about five miles round-trip).
 You get panoramic views of the surrounding mountains, including a glimpse of Mount Adams, Mount St. Helens, and even Oregon’s Mount Hood in the distance.

 There’s also a good chance you’ll experience wildlife on the Pebble Creek hike.
-We encountered several marmots along the way, and if you’re there the right time of year, you can also see plenty of amazing wildflowers.
+We encountered several marmots, and if you’re there the right time of year, you can also see amazing wildflowers.
 We’re told the peak season for wildflowers at Mount Rainier National Park is usually early to mid August.

-I know I’ve already said this, but I want to say it again: the Pebble Creek hike is one of the coolest day hikes I’ve ever done.
+I’ve already said this but I want to say it again: Pebble Creek is one of the best day hikes I’ve done.
 The combination of scenery, challenge (it’s listed as a moderate hike), and wildlife is pretty hard to beat.
 There are several other hikes we want to try at Mount Rainier National Park, but there’s no doubt we’ll head back to Pebble Creek soon.